pressbooks/pressbooks/readme.txt

 == Communication ==

-Our main communication channel for the Pressbooks plugin is [Google Groups](http://groups.google.com/group/pressbooks).
+Our main communication channel for the Pressbooks plugin is [GitHub](https://github.com/pressbooks/pressbooks/issues).
+You can post issues or ask questions there.

 == Contributors ==